CometsTech/TJIMO-2017/README.md

 Usage
 ---
-Access the GitHub repository at the link below.
+Access the GitHub repository: https://github.com/CometsTech/TJIMO-2017.git

 Please add all of your packages and macros to tjimo.sty; for each round, please make a folder in which you add your .tex files.
 Keep the practice